Looking for a small, affectionate, and gentle dog breed to bring home? Think about a Yorkie poo puppy.

 Check the dog’s skin for any sore, rough patches, rashes, tenderness, inflammation, and hot spots.

 These dogs make great pets and emotional support animals for people who are looking for a low-maintenance and gentle companion.
-To get one as an ESA, check with local rescue groups and get a valid ESA letter when bringing it home.
+To get one as an ESA, check with local rescue groups and get a legit ESA letter when bringing it home.

 Frequently Asked Questions